ClickCease

 Opportunity cost

-Adding or withdrawing cash from a portfolio may also involve opportunity costs, which are the potential benefits that are lost as a result of an investment decision.
+Adding or withdrawing cash from a portfolio may also involve opportunity costs, which are potential benefits lost as a result of an investment decision.
 For example, if an investor withdraws cash from the portfolio, they may miss out on potential returns that could have been earned if the cash had remained invested.

 4.4